Bala Hissar, Kabul: 20th century

-On August 5, 1979, the Bala Hissar uprising was organized by anti-government groups, but it was suppressed and tens of people were arrested and executed by the regime.
+On August 5, 1979, the Bala Hissar uprising was organized by anti-government groups, but it was suppressed within hours and tens of people were arrested and executed by the communist regime.

-Bala Hissar once again became the focal point of conflict between factions during the Afghan civil war in 1994, between Massoud's and Hekmatyar's forces.
+Bala Hissar once again became the focal point of conflict between factions during the Afghan civil war in 1994, between the forces of Ahmad Shah Massoud and Gulbuddin Hekmatyar.
 Much of the fortress was damaged as a result.

 Before the Taliban takeover it was manned by the 55th Division of the Afghan National Army and one can see the remnants of tanks and heavy weapons positioned on the fortress remains overlooking Kabul.

 Bala Hissar today

 When looking at the outer wall of the main fortress, it is possible to see layers of building materials from years of destruction and re-fortification.
 The tanks and other war wreckage from the last 30 years are strewn about the top of the hillside.
 Much of the hillside is built up on tunnels and underground storage.
 Evidence of trenches from previous trench warfare encircles the upper most level of the hilltop, which is adorned with an Afghan flag.
 Wild dogs roam all over the hillside and a company from the Afghan Army is posted at the site.
 U.S. military and civilians occupied a site below the fortress during Operation Enduring Freedom.
 The occupants were warned when going up to the castle, to stay on the heavily used paths to avoid mines laid during the Soviet occupation.

 On 2 February 2021, the Afghan Acting Minister of Information and Culture, Mohammad Tahir Zuhair, signed a Memorandum of Understanding with the Aga Khan Trust for Culture (an agency of the Aga Khan Development Network) on the reconstructing and consolidation of the walls and the structure, as well as to establish an archeological park at the site.
 India has pledged approximately $1 million to the project.